Vaccines are essential to getting children off to a healthy start in life and keeping them healthy as they grow up.

 Report problems and side effects.

 Visit the VAERS website at www.vaers.hhs.gov to report possible side effects or other problems related to vaccines.
-You can report a problem online, download a form, or call them 1-800-822-7967 for more information.
+You can report a problem online, download a form, or call 1-800-822-7967 for more information.